Apostolos-Valiakos/Speakify/README.md

-# LinguaSynth
+# Speakify

-LinguaSynth is a cutting-edge application designed to seamlessly convert speech to text and text to speech.
+Speakify is a cutting-edge application designed to seamlessly convert speech to text and text to speech.
 Leveraging advanced large language models (LLMs), it enhances communication and accessibility, making it a powerful tool for a variety of fields such as education, entertainment, and support for individuals with disabilities.

 ## Features